Skills Based Approaches

 Capacity: Unlimited

-This is a drop-in style offering; however, participants must register once in order to receive the invite to join the online group.
+This is a drop-in style offering; however, participants must register once in order to receive the invite to join the online meeting.

 OUR FACILITATORS